Top 5 Ways To Improve Your Climbing

 4 DON’T FORGET ENDURANCE

-Most modern climbing walls are set up for bouldering and the result is that endurance training often gets overlooked.
-If you wish to be good at routes then seek out a decent circuit board and do laps, e.g. 20 – 40 hand moves for ‘power endurance’ (the type of fitness required for sport climbing) and 50 – 80 moves for ‘long endurance’ (the type of fitness required for trad climbing).
+Beginner climbers can fall foul of focusing on bouldering and the result is that endurance training often gets overlooked.
+If you wish to be good at routes then seek out a decent circuit and do laps, e.g. 20 – 40 hand moves for ‘power endurance’ (the type of fitness required for sport climbing) and 50 – 80 moves for ‘long endurance’ (the type of fitness required for trad climbing).

 Do 5 or 6 circuits for power endurance or 3 or 4 circuits for long endurance with rest times roughly equal to climbing time.
 Try to keep the difficulty level fairly constant and avoid going to ‘failure’ until the last couple of climbs.